yichistat/Meta-router/README.md

 ---

 ### **2. `PC50_varstd_RF_100G.py`**
-This file contains  the code corresponding to the simulations in Figure 1(a).
+This file contains  the simulation code corresponding to Figure 1(a) in the main paper.

 ---